organom/organom.github.io/_posts/2022-02-12-night-table-lamps.md

 ---

 Last week, I decided to paint my bed lamps white to prevent mold from forming on the untreated wood.

-I’ve realized that I need to create some kind of enclosed space for projects like this, something to keep the process clean and controlled.
+I realized that I need to create some kind of enclosed space for projects like this, something to keep the process clean and controlled.

 {% include image-gallery.html folder="/assets/posts/2022-02-12-night-table-lamps" %}